Honorific: Vietnam

-Honorifics in Vietnamese are more complex compared to Chinese, where the origins of many of these pronouns can be traced, and many have fallen out of usage or have been replaced due to the changing times.
-An honorific, or a pronoun, in Vietnamese when referring to a person acts as a way to define two peoples' degree of relationship with one another.
-Examples of these pronouns include 'chị' older sister, 'ông' male elder and 'chú' younger uncle (younger brother of father/only used on father's side).
-The exclusive use of the Vietnamese words for 'I' and 'you' are considered informal and rude.
-Rather honorifics are used to refer to oneself and to others.
-These terms generally differ from province to province, or region to region.
-As with East Asian tradition, the surname is written prior to the given name (i.e., Hoang Khai Dinh: Hoang is the surname and Khai Dinh is the given name).
-This occurs in all formal situations.
-However, placing the surname last has become a commonality in order to cater to westerners, for example, on social media sites such as Facebook.
-When referring to a person as Mr or Mrs (teacher, painter, etc.) as in the English tradition of 'Mr Hoang', the given name is more commonly used e.g., "Mr Khai Dinh") in order not to cause confusion.
-This is due to many Vietnamese sharing the same surname (e.g., up to 40% of Vietnamese share the surname Nguyen).
+Honorifics in Vietnamese are more complex compared to those in Chinese, from which the origins of many of these pronouns can be traced, though many have since fallen out of usage or been replaced due to changing times.
+In Vietnamese, an honorific or pronoun used when referring to a person serves to define the degree of relationship between two people.
+Examples of such pronouns include chị ("older sister"), ông ("male elder"), and chú ("younger paternal uncle", i.e. a younger brother of one's father).
+The exclusive use of the Vietnamese words for "I" and "you" is considered informal and rude; rather, honorifics are used to refer to both oneself and others.
+These terms also tend to vary between provinces and regions.

+As with East Asian convention, the surname is written before the given name: for example, in the name Hoang Khai Dinh, Hoang is the surname and Khai Dinh is the given name, with this ordering being observed in all formal contexts.
+However, placing the surname last has become increasingly common in order to accommodate Western conventions, for example on social media platforms such as Facebook.
+When addressing someone with a title such as "Mr" or "Mrs" (or a professional title such as "teacher" or "painter"), the given name is more commonly used rather than the surname (for example, "Mr Khai Dinh" rather than "Mr Hoang" to avoid confusion).
+This is partly because many Vietnamese people share the same surname; for instance, up to 40% share the surname Nguyễn.